Jwink3101/parmapper/readme.md

-# parmap
+# parmapperper

-`parmap` is a simple, easy-to-use, robust way to perform parallel computations with python.
+`parmapperper` is a simple, easy-to-use, robust way to perform parallel computations with python.
 It is designed with simplicity and robustness before absolute performance.

-When to use `parmap`: (*roughly* in order)
+When to use `parmapperper`: (*roughly* in order)

 * non-pickleable functions such as `lambda` and in some classes
 * common interface to threads and/or proceses